-Loaded with textures, flavors, color and essential nutrients, it’s everything we want a good lunch or dinner to be!
-Plus, all of the components are totally customizable to your preferences or food that are available to you.
+Loaded with textures, flavors, color and essential nutrients, they are everything we want a good lunch or dinner to be!
+Plus, all of the components are customizable to your preferences or foods that are available to you.

-This vegan spinach fig salad is a delicious 30-minute dinner idea but if you happen to have some pre-cooked grains on hand, it can be even quicker!
-Feel free to add any nuts, legumes or some avocado to it for increased calories and satiety.
+This vegan spinach fig salad is a delicious 30-minute dinner idea, but if you happen to have some pre-cooked grains on hand, it can be even quicker!

 - All the fall flavors & textures you’ll ever want